Below, we review some of the most commonly asked questions, hence “frequently asked.”

 Your interest rate will be guaranteed as long as you are approved and submit your information prior to any deadlines to complete your loan.
 We typically require that you submit the requested information within 10 days from the time you receive your approval package.
 If this is not possible to submit your information within this time frame, just make arrangements with our customer service department via live conference, email, or our 800 number.

-At the time you are shopping for a property, the seller and/or your Realtor will be able to provide the current property taxes for that property.
-Every property you look at may have different property taxes due to the assessed value and county where it is located.
-Also, title charges can vary by county and by company.
+At the time you are shopping for a property, the seller and/or your real estate agent will be able to provide the current property taxes for that property.
+Every property you look at will have different property taxes due to the assessed value and county where it is located.
+Tax history records are also available on most property listings online, and can also be looked up on the county’s website.

 This is because the APR includes some of the closing costs associated with acquiring the terms of your loan.
 The APR is the cost of credit expressed as an annual rate.
 You may be paying “points” and will have other prepaid interest costs or fees.
 These other points and fees are included in the APR to give an “adjusted” percentage rate to more easily compare loans and lenders.